![]() |

 the Dominican Republic and the island of Puerto Rico).

-There is a feral population of the HISPANIOLAN PARAKEET in Puerto Rico, and
+There is a feral population of the Hispaniolan Parakeet in Puerto Rico, and

 possibly on the Lesser Antillean island of Guadeloupe.

-* Hispaniolan Amazon ______ Dominican Republic (e)
+Hispaniolan Parrot) ______ Dominican Republic

 Amazona ventralis